 “I’d love to stop it, we’ve tried everything to stop the phone orders, but they like speaking to us,” he says.

 When one considers technology in the kitchen, you might consider smart devices, perhaps even robots cooking food, but the sector is not quite there yet.
 Instead, the technology is in the systems put into place, ordering, storage and tracking of ingredients and meals.
 Kitopi is now using artificial intelligence to track whether its cooks are wearing gloves and face masks and washing their hands to ensure they are complying with the new safety guidelines.

 “Most virtual kitchens might market themselves as tech, but they are not.
 We happen to be remarkably tech, every piece of inventory, quantity, movement is all in our system and there are no human decisions made.
 An employee does not cook or move food without being informed by the system,” says Schatzberg.

 But it is not the technology that determines the success of a cloud kitchen, it is the rent of the space, it is the quality of the brands that operate in it and the food that comes out of it, it is the cost of the delivery, which is why for many, it essentially falls into the real estate sector.

 “Out of all the other models, the real estate play is interesting, that’s real acknowledgment that the last mile is based on nodes, physical locations.
 You need a place to stage your delivery, you need to be within a 9-11 mile radius.
 Buying up real estate is interesting because that real estate will become more valuable over time,” says Ohan.
 “Being an operator of other people’s brands, I don’t know how much value there is in that.
 I see a lot of people playing with the idea that this is disruptive tech, but at the end of the day we serve food to people.”

-In the second part of this deep dive we take a look at how cloud kitchens have performed during the Covid-19 lockdown period and whether they could be the saviour of the region’s restaurant sector.
+In the second part of this deep dive, we consider whether cloud kitchens could be the saviour of the region’s restaurant sector.